emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

    ![mysql](./_assets/mysql.png)

    Fill in the information of the mysql database you have just created and click `Test`.
-If there is an error, you should check if the database configuration is correct.Then click on `New` to craete MySQL resource.
+If there is an error, you should check if the database configuration is correct.
+Then click on `New` to create MySQL resource.

    ![create resource](./_assets/create_mysql_resource.png)